NativeScript/docs-v7/docs/ui/dark-mode.md

 > Important: Make sure to test your application carefully and thoroughly on both Light and Dark system appearance.

-> Note: If you want to update your project to opt-in to Force Dark, it is needed to put the following line in the `<project>/app/App_Recoures/Android/src/main/res/values/styles.xml` file as shown above: `<item name="android:forceDarkAllowed">true</item>`.
+If you want to update your project to opt in to Force Dark, it is needed to put the following line `<item name="android:forceDarkAllowed">true</item>` in the `<project>/app/App_Recoures/Android/src/main/res/values/styles.xml` file as shown above.

 ## Dark Mode for iOS